Cloud vs. Appliance-Based BDR Guide: When to Deploy What?

 - Chain-Free backup technology eliminates the need for periodic or manual reseeding to reduce overhead dramatically.

-- Unlimited storage and retention provide predictable billing without even a chance of surprise overages or unexpected fees.
+- Flat-fee storage and data pooling (per our Fair Use Policy) provide predictable billing without even a chance of surprise overages or unexpected fees.

 - AirGap anti-ransomware technology separates data deletion requests from deletion mechanics, so your data is always protected, even after a ransomware attack.